2023 Summary

 About The Author:

 Steven has been working with Aga Cookers since he was helping his father from the ripe old age of 10 years old!
-He created SALTIRECOOKERS with longevity and information in mind - a sustainable, family business, built to inform and be passed throughout the generations.
-His favourite parts of the job is meeting all of the dogs and seeing a good before/after.
+He created SALTIRECOOKERS with transparency and information in mind - a sustainable, family business, built to advise and share knowledge passed throughout the generations.

 About The Author: